--- determine the image and cardinality of the fibers of the map $j\mapsto k$.\\ For the latter, observe that the singular vertices are equi-distributed on a collection of $\GCD(n,b)$ geodesics parallel to the D-geodesics, namely the preimage under $S^1\rightarrow S^1$, $(\theta,\nu)\to(m\theta+a\nu, n\theta+b\nu)$ of the geodesic $\{\theta=0\}$, see Section \ref{sec:coamoeba}.
-If we refer to these geodesics as \emph{D'-geodesics}, each D'-geodesic decomposes into labelled \emph{D'-segments}, each such segment being the intersection of the geodesic with a labelled D-parallelogram.
-Therefore, the image and cardinality of the fibers of $j\mapsto k$ is determined by the distribution on each D'-geodesics of the $\delta/\GCD(n,b)$ equi-distributed singular vertices with respect to the $n/\GCD(n,b)$ equi-distributed intersection points with the horizontal section $\{\nu=\arg(t_0)\}$.
-This can be done for any specific trinomial $\vp$ and depend solely on the arithmetic of the support $A=\{(0,0),(m,a),(n,b)\}\subset \Z^2$.
+-- determine the image and cardinality of the fibers of the map $j \mapsto k$.\\ For the latter, observe that the singular vertices are equidistributed along a collection of $\gcd(n,b)$ geodesics parallel to the D-geodesics.
+These are the preimages under the map

+of the geodesic $\{\theta = 0\}$; see Section \ref{sec:coamoeba}.
+We refer to these geodesics as \textit{D'-geodesics}.
+Each D'-geodesic decomposes into labelled \textit{D'-segments}, which are the intersections of the geodesic with labelled D-parallelograms.
+Therefore, the image and cardinality of the fibers of $j \mapsto k$ are determined by the distribution, on each D'-geodesic, of the $\delta/\gcd(n,b)$ equidistributed singular vertices relative to the $n/\gcd(n,b)$ equidistributed intersection points with the horizontal section $\{\nu = \arg(y_0)\}$.
+This can be computed for any specific trinomial $\vp$ and depends solely on the arithmetic of the support $A := \{(0,0), (m,a), (n,b)\}$.

-Next, let us briefly discuss how the above observations on trinomials extend to arbitrary supports $A\subset \Z^2$ with help of tropical geometry.
-Consider a regular triangulation $\mathcal{T}$ of $\conv(A)$ whose set of vertices is $A$, that is there exists a piecewise linear convex function $f:\conv(A)\rightarrow \R$ whose domains of linearity are exactly the triangles of $\mathcal{T}$, see $e.g.$ \cite[Section 2.1]{HPPS} for existence.
-We assume furthermore that no inner edge of $\mathcal{T}$ is vertical.
-This can be achieved by taking a smaller subset $\wt A\subset A$ with the same invariants $N$, $d$ and $\vt$ and the triangulation $\mathcal{T}$ supported on $\wt A$ rather than $A$.
+Next, let us briefly discuss how the above observations on trinomials extend to arbitrary supports $A \subset \Z^2$ using tropical geometry.
+Consider a regular triangulation $\mathcal{T}$ of $\conv(A)$ whose vertex set is $A$, that is, there is a piecewise-linear convex function $f : \conv(A) \rightarrow \R$ whose domains of linearity are exactly the triangles in $\mathcal{T}$ (see \textit{e.g.} \cite[Section 2.1]{HPPS} for existence).
+We further assume that no inner edge of $\mathcal{T}$ is vertical.
+This can be achieved by taking a smaller subset $\wt A \subset A$ with the same invariants $N$, $d$, and $\vt$, and a triangulation $\mathcal{T}$ supported on $\wt A$ rather than $A$.
 Then, we fix